PostgREST/postgrest/docs/references/configuration.rst

   *For backwards compatibility, this config parameter is also available without prefix as "pre-request".*

-  A schema-qualified stored procedure name to call right after the :ref:`tx_settings` are set.
+  A schema-qualified function name to call right after the :ref:`tx_settings` are set.
 See :ref:`pre-request`.

 .. _db-prepared-statements: